-Moms often sayYou can tell a lot about folks by how they present themselves in every way.”
+Moms often say… “You can tell a lot about folks by how they present themselves in every way.”
 “Location, location, location” also rings popular as a realtor’s refrain while “presentation is everything” is a connoisseur’s description for a dinner that’s never plain.
 Framing our view does more than showcase a photo it positions choices in selecting a way we should go.

 Framed choices highlight positive and negative poles of a decision… leading to how we view them through our judging perceptive vision.
 Presenting alternative boundaries around equal factors is called the Framing Effect.
 Decision making is primarily driven by the way these posed equivalent options project.

-Daily decisions are commonly made around risks, qualities, and goals.
-Risk framing, for instance, is losing 1 out of 10 lives to disease versus the opportunity to save 9 out of 10 fortunate souls… quality framing might compare beef that’s 10% fat versus 90% lean, while goal framing is illustrated by motivating folks with an offer of a glass of wine half full versus somewhere in between.
+framing might compare beef that’s 10% fat versus 90% lean, while goal framing is illustrated by motivating folks with an offer of a glass of wine

 Choices are made depending on whether we perceive them as a gain or loss.
 In decision making perceived gains drive selections to win while perceived costs guide us to those we can toss.